 The URD document is part of Task 1 Requirements Analysis deliverables, with deliverable id: D1.1.
 The URD is updated at the beginning of each review-design-produce-assess cycle as described in the SoW [AD2].
-This version of the URD is the initial cycle 1 version.
+This version of the URD is the cycle 2 version, with deliverable id: D1.1.2.

 The URD for the Greenland_Ice_Sheet_cci+ project is updated based upon the current ECV requirements according to the GCOS 2016 Implementation Plan [GCOS (2016)].
-The documents from the previous results CCI ECV project, specifically on the URD and the CAR compiled in Phase 2 of the Ice Sheets cci ([RD2]and [RD3]) are also considered.
+The documents from the previous results CCI ECV project, specifically on the URD and the CAR compiled in Phase 2 of the Ice Sheets cci ([RD2]and [RD3]) are also considered, as well as the CAR from cycle 1 ([RD5]).
 The update is done through engagement with the user community, as well as consultation with the CRG.

 In preparation of this URD, we have not performed an independent user survey within the community, but we have relied on previous extensive user surveys performed in 2012 and 2014 as part of the Phase 1 Ice_sheets_cci [RD4] and Phase 2 Antarctic_Ice_sheet_cci [RD5], respectively.
 These surveys provided a consistent overview of user groups and user requirements.
-In the Greenland_Ice_Sheet_cci+ project, the new ECV, MFID, and the research product LAKES potentially involves additional new user groups related to local meltwater and hydropower plants in Greenland.
+In the Greenland_Ice_Sheet_cci+ project, the new ECV, MFID, and the R&D product SGL potentially involves additional new user groups related to local meltwater and hydropower plants in Greenland.
 This is discussed in chapter 2 below.